-Before the nomination period begins, the governing body must adopt regulations stating whether the county or the candidate will pay the cost of the Candidate's Statement.
-Candidates for the proposed City of Eastvale will be required to submit a deposit of \$525.
+Before the nomination period begins, the governing board of your district will decide whether the district or the candidate will pay the cost of the Candidate's Statement.
+(Most districts require candidates to pay for their own Candidate's Statement).

-A candidate wishing to submit a Candidate's Statement must pay the full deposit to cover the estimated cost of printing, handling and mailing of his/her statement.
-The deposit must be paid at the time the Candidate's Statement is filed (payment must be by check payable to the Registrar of Voters).
+If the candidate pays, then a candidate wishing to submit a candidate's statement must pay the full deposit to cover the estimated cost of printing, handling, and mailing his/her statement.
+The deposit must be paid by personal check, money order, or cashier's check payable to the Registrar of Voters at the time the Candidate's Statement form is filed.
 No cash will be accepted.